I didn’t expect Valentine’s Day to be so painful.

 1.Use your grief to pray for others.

 Though it may feel like everyone else is in a relationship, many others are hurting on this day as well.
 You may have a neighbor who’s a recent widow or a friend who’s dealing with a difficult marriage.
-Our own pain and loneliness are healthy reminders to pray for friends and family who may also be grieving on Valentine’s Day and to reach out to let them know they are seen and loved.
+Our own pain and loneliness are healthy reminders to pray for others who may also be grieving on Valentine’s Day.
+Text them a scripture about God’s love, let them know you’re praying for them, and remind them they are seen and loved.

 2. Celebrate the love you DO have.